Khaltar/khaltar.github.io/README.md

-# khaltar.github.io
+# Portfolio
-My personal website
+My portfolio of projects connected with the Front-End Nanodegree at Udacity